-Human readers are slow and expensive, and this approach can't scale up to handle comments from hundreds or thousands of employees.
-Human readers will struggle to quickly react to disruptive, fast-moving events like a pandemic.
+Human readers are slow and expensive.
+And this approach can't scale up to handle comments from hundreds or thousands of employees.

 This old-fashioned approach is slow, costly, and subject to human bias, errors, and omissions.
 That means this approach is not suitable for medium and large enterprises.